nicksmith100/mp3-fotl/README.md

   </details>

-- **403 (Forbidden)**: A 403 (Forbidden) error is displayed in the event that a user tries to browse to a page that they do not have the credentials to see.
+- **403 (Forbidden)**: A 403 (Forbidden) error is displayed in the event that a user tries to browse to a page that they are not authorised for.
 The 403 page includes an image of a person holding their hand to the camera to indicate that access is denied, together with the message "Sorry, this area is for crew only!
 Please select an item from the navigation menu above."

 - **404 (Page Not Found)**: A 404 (Page Not Found) error is displayed in the event that a user tries to browse to a page that does not exist.
 The 404 page includes an image of a microphone on an empty stage, together with the message "Sorry, this stage is empty!
 Please select an item from the navigation menu above."